 - Ingolstadt Village is a factory outlet of 110 upmarket brands.
 The village itself has been designed in a striking historic district setting, with the result that it’s not only impressing by its shopping possibilities, but also by its atmosphere.

-|Kind of tour: private tour up to 8 guests|
+|Kind of tour: private driver-guide tour up to 8 guests|

 |Duration: up to 10 hours|

-|Recommended time of departure: 08:00h / 09:00h at the latest from Munich City|
+|Departure time: 08:00h / 09:30h at the latest from Munich|

-|Recommended apparel: depending on forecast|
+|Important: appropriate clothing depending on forecast|